 The National Deaf-Mute College (now Gallaudet University) was founded by Thomas Gallaudet's son Edward Miner Gallaudet, who became the first president of this institution and was also fluent in ASL.
 President Abraham Lincoln signed the bill into law.
 The two acres of the land in northwest Washington, D.C. was donated by the wealthy businessman Amos Kendall in 1856 (originally to establish a school for the deaf).
 ASL has been used on campus since then.

-Alexander Graham Bell invented the telephone.
+Alexander Graham Bell was credit with inventing the telephone.
 He involved in the scheme of banning the use of sign language in at the Milan conference in 1880.

 A pre-planned resolution was passed that sign language was to be forbidden in favor of speech at International Congress on Education of the Deaf in Milan, Italy.
 Eventualy, it had made an enormous impact on the lives and an education of sign language users until the 1960s when ASL was recognized as a true, natural language.